eme64/Hobby-Projects-Archive/BlitzMax Projects/Software/pixelator/v1/README.md

-This is an other cool project, it also shows off the GUI I once programmed.
+This is an other cool project, it also shows off the GUI I once programmed (completely, from the base up).

 The idea was to create pixel-images, but where each pixel can have more characted, or even glow